oktadev/okta-blog/_source/_posts/2020-12-09-build-and-secure-an-api-in-python-with-fastapi.md

 ![Adding a scope to your Okta authorization server, step 1](https://i.imgur.com/j04IktM.png)

 Give your scope a **Name** and **Display phrase** so you can identify it.
-I used `items` for the scope name since the example here is pretty generic, but it’s a good idea to be specific about the resources users will gain access to when requesting a scope.
+I used `items` for the scope name since the example here is pretty generic, but it's a good idea to be specific about the resources users will gain access to when requesting a scope.

-Click **Create** when you’re finished.
+Click **Create** when you're finished.

 ![Adding a scope to your Okta authorization server, step 2](https://i.imgur.com/M6C1glf.png)

-Now that you’ve created a new application, set up a custom scope, and set your environment variables, you’re ready to call the Okta authorization server from your FastAPI application.
+Now that you've created a new application, set up a custom scope, and set your environment variables, you're ready to call the Okta authorization server from your FastAPI application.

 ### Retrieving an Access Token in FastAPI

 The client credentials authorization flow requires users to enter a client ID and secret.
 The authorization server will then return an access token that allows the user to access the API.
-When using Okta, you’ll call the [`/token` endpoint](https://developer.okta.com/docs/reference/api/oidc/#token), passing your client ID and secret in as the authorization header.
+When using Okta, you'll call the [`/token` endpoint](https://developer.okta.com/docs/reference/api/oidc/#token), passing your client ID and secret in as the authorization header.

-You can [set FastAPI to call an external authentication endpoint like Okta’s](https://github.com/tiangolo/fastapi/issues/774), but it requires a bit more custom code.
-Because the documentation’s API call originates from the browser, you also introduce further security considerations.
+You can [set FastAPI to call an external authentication endpoint like Okta's](https://github.com/tiangolo/fastapi/issues/774), but it requires a bit more custom code.
+Because the documentation's API call originates from the browser, you also introduce further security considerations.

 The easiest way to request an access token is to use the [Python HTTPX library](https://www.python-httpx.org/) to call the Okta `/token` endpoint from your API.